PH-68/MSFS.MEI/README.md

 # MSFS.MEI(MSFS Map Enhancement Improved)
 A lightweight application to replace original MSFS Bing maps with Google maps.

 This is still in very early development.
 Some feature might be missing.
-Such as cache, other map providers, High LOD...(Will implement in near future!)
+Such as cache, other map providers...(Will implement in near future!)

 ## Feature